 Multiracial and multicultural: Every M.Div. student participates in a cross-cultural immersion program, including travel.
 MTSO is intentional about anti-racism, reconciliation and working toward understanding of diversity in the seminary, the church and society.

-Justice and ecotheology: MTSO has a long record of commitment to social justice, and the campus is the home to the USDA-certified organic Seminary Hill Farm.
+Justice and ecotheology: MTSO has a long record of commitment to social justice, and the campus is the home to Seminary Hill Farm.
 Master’s degree specializations include Ecology and Justice, Black Church and African Diaspora Studies, and Feminist and Womanist Studies.

 "MTSO offers the unique opportunity for students to explore their Unitarian Universalist identity in depth while experiencing an intentionally diverse ecumenical environment," says Dr. Susan Ritchie, minister at North Unitarian Universalist Congregation in Lewis Center, Ohio, and director of the UU House of Studies at MTSO.
 "We are living into the progressive interfaith cooperation that so many of us believe is the future for all of us."